ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

     2. **X field** is set to **Xcoordinate**.
     3. **Y field** is set to **Ycoordinate**.
  4. Press **OK**.
- 5. If prompted to select a CRS choose **EPSG 4326**.
+ 5. If prompted to select a CRS choose **EPSG:4326**.
 QGIS should default to this.
- 6. The file is actually in **State Plane Long Island** (**2263**).
+ 6. The file is actually in **State Plane Long Island** (**EPSG:2263**).
 You can confirm this by opening another layer in NYC and zooming to the layer's extents--they will not overlap correctly.
  7. Let's fix the felonies layer's CRS:
     1. Double-click on the layer in the **layers panel**.
     2. Go to the **General** tab.